Ruturaj-coder/rag-ui/AZURE_SETUP.md

 You need the following Azure services set up:
 - ✅ **Azure AI Search** (Required - for document search)
 - ✅ **Azure OpenAI** (Required - for AI responses)
-- 🔄 **Azure Storage Account** (Optional - documents accessed via Search)
+- ✅ **Azure Storage Account** (Required - for clickable source file access)

-> **Note**: For the RAG workflow, documents are retrieved through Azure AI Search, so direct Storage Account access from the frontend is optional.
+> **Note**: For the RAG workflow, documents are retrieved through Azure AI Search.
+Azure Storage Account configuration is needed to enable clickable source files that open the original documents.

 ## Environment Configuration